 Not much.
-We know that it is an average of forty Astronomical Units from the Sun; that is to say it usually orbits forty times the distance of the Earth from the Sun.
+We know that it is an average of forty Astronomical Units from the Sun; that is to say it orbits forty times farther from the Sun than does the Earth.
 At this distance, its surface temperature must be a balmy -380 degrees Fahrenheit, cold enough to freeze almost all gasses.
 We know that it reflects the sun’s light ,displaying the feeble brightness of a 14th magnitude star–about 1600 times fainter than the faintest star that can be seen with the naked eye.
 We have some guesses about its mass… which is how the body was found in the first place.
 That remarkable story is worth review.

-After the discovery of the 8th planet Neptune by measuring the wiggle it caused gravitationally on planet 7th planet Uranus’ orbit, there was the fervent hope that finding further, unexplained wiggles in those outer planets’ orbits would betray a 9th planet.
+After the discovery of the 8th planet Neptune by measuring the wiggle it caused gravitationally on 7th planet Uranus’ orbit, there was the fervent hope that finding further, unexplained wiggles in those outer planets’ orbits would betray a 9th planet.
 Famed astronomer and Mars enthusiast, Percival Lowell, spent the last years of his life trying to find it.
-As it turns out, he did spot Pluto and even took pictures of it, but he took it for a star at the time, so slow is the planet’s movement at the far end of the Solar System.
-Similar heartbreaking stories abound regarding early sightings of Uranus and Neptune.
+As it turns out, he did spot Pluto and even snapped pictures of it, but he took it for a star at the time, so slow is the planet’s movement at the far end of the Solar System (similarly heartbreaking stories abound regarding early sightings of Uranus and Neptune.)
 In fact, the existence of Pluto was not confirmed until Clyde Tombaugh definitively found it, right around my 11th birthday, on February 18, 1930.

 But is Pluto the planet Lowell was looking for?
 “Planet X?”
 There were doubts as soon as Tombaugh made his announcement.
 For instance, per Lowell’s calculations, for Pluto to have the effect it did on the orbits of the outer planets, it would have to have a mass seven times that of Earth (if, indeed, the effect is genuine–we haven’t even mapped Neptune through a complete orbit yet, so the non-Neptune-caused Uranus wiggle is our only source of data).
 Yet Pluto is so tiny, optically, that for it to have a mass that high, it would need to be a fragment of a dead, collapsed star.
 In fact, early on, that’s just what was opined by some–that Pluto was a piece of an old White Dwarf.